Fintech awards: Switzerland

 The call for submissions for the first Swiss Fintech Award was published in October 2015.
 Any company founded by a Swiss citizen or headquartered in Switzerland could participate.
 A jury of 16 experts chose the top ten enterprises that would be trained in boot camps.
 The second round was a speed dating event with the jury and award sponsors in early February 2016.
-The three finalists pitched their ideas at the financial and economic forum "Fintech 2016" on 31 March 2016.
+The three finalists pitched their ideas at the financial and economic forum Fintech 2016 on 31 March 2016.
 The winner won a cash prize and a stay at the Accenture Fintech Innovation Lab in London.

 United Kingdom

+The UK FinTech Awards are organised by the platform FinTech Intel and were developed to celebrate the UK's burgeoning FinTech community and their achievements.
+The categories are designed to cover the full spectrum of fintech, and submissions are judged by an independent panel of experts.
+The awards culminate in a black-tie ceremony and dinner, held in London.
+The 2024 winners included Wise and Aviva.

-The UK Fintech Awards ceremony was held in London on 13 April 2016.
-Sponsored by Bobsguide, the awards recognised achievements across the global financial technology industry.
-There are also the annual AltFi Awards, which are put together each year by the FinTech publication AltFi News.
+The first AltFi Awards ceremony was held in 2014.
+The awards recognised achievements across the global financial technology industry and had Zopa, Monzo and Funding Circle amongst its winners.
+There were annual AltFi Awards until 2023, when the company had to close alleging “severe headwinds.”

+Another notable fintech awards in the UK are the FinanceFeeds Awards, which had their inaugural edition in 2023 and had CMC Markets and TradingView amongst the winners.

 United States

-In the United States, there are two major award ceremonies.

-The Benzinga Fintech Awards (BZ Awards) take place in New York.
-Their purpose is to "showcase the companies with the most impressive technology, who are paving the future in financial services and capital markets."
-There are 18 awards.
-In 2016, more than 25,000 people voted for their favorites among 223 companies from around the globe.
+The US FinTech Awards are organised by FinTech Intel.
+These awards were developed to celebrate the US fintech community and their achievements.
+The categories are designed to cover the full spectrum of fintech, and submissions are judged by an independent panel of experts.
+The awards culminate in a black-tie ceremony and dinner, held in New York City.

+The Benzinga Fintech Awards take place in New York.
+There are 25 awards and any fintech company can be nominated, with the eligibility not being limited to US companies.
+The 2023 Benzinga Fintech Awards had Coinbase and E-Trade among its winners.

 The Efma Fintech Awards highlight the best in class fintech solutions in several categories, with a panel of experts voting on the best solutions.
 In 2016, the winners were announced at Efma's Distribution Summit on 14 April 2016.

-The FiNext Awards were created in 2018 by the InternetShine Corporation, a prominent financial technology development company, that has helped build the US FinTech ecosystem.
+The FiNext Awards were created in 2018 by the InternetShine Corporation, a financial technology development company.
 The FiNext Conference Awards were first held in Las Vegas to celebrate American innovation in Finance.